-Walleye Fishing Lakes In Maryland
+Guide To Walleye Fishing In Maryland

-The walleye prefers moderately deep lakes with gravel, rock or sandy bottoms.
+Walleye prefer moderately deep lakes with gravel, rock or sandy bottoms.
 It is found primarily in cold water lakes but has proven to survive in warmer impoundments.
 It is prized for its great tasting filets.
 Click here to learn all about walleye fishing.

 Maryland walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.
-The MD state record walleye came from Jennings Randolph Reservoir.

-Also find information about walleye fishing in these states.
+Also find information about walleye, sauger or saugeye fishing in these states.

 Learn the migration patterns of walleye

 Walleye become active in spring and begin the spawning process in medium-depth water.
 As summer arrives they move to deeper, cooler water.
 In fall walleye migrate into shallower water again and feed aggressively preparing for their move to deeper water where they will spend winter.
-Visit the walleye fishing page for additional information about walleye activities.